Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 During the winter months (late November to March), when heavy downpours can occur, make use of the French Institute of Marrakech's cultural activities programme, which includes everything from circus shows to films, and storytelling fit for children of all ages.

 The weather in Marrakech is sunny nearly all year round, with pleasantly warm, dry summers and mild, slightly damp winters.
-The climate in Marrakech is hot, semi-arid, and often typically Mediterranean.
+The climate is hot, semi-arid, and often typically Mediterranean.
 Despite the proximity of the formidable Sahara Desert, Marrakech does not have a desert climate.
-The average temperatures range from 54°F (12°C) in the winter, to 84°F (29°C) in the summer.
-The hottest months of the year are July, August and September, when temperatures can reach 100°F (38°C); however Marrakech's humidity is low, making temperatures are generally bearable.
-Winter can bring heavy downpours of rain, which leave the streets of the old town very muddy, and winter nights can be cold, but those visiting the city at this time should still get plenty of sun and will be rewarded by seeing the Atlas Mountains at their most beautiful when they are capped with white snow.
-Marrakech is a year-round destination but spring (March, April, May) and autumn (October, November) are considered to be the best seasons in the city as it is warm and sunny but not swelteringly hot.
+The average temperatures range from 54F (12C) in the winter, to 84°F (29C) in the summer.
+The hottest months of the year are July, August and September, when temperatures can reach 100F (38C); however Marrakech's humidity is low, making temperatures generally bearable.
+Winter can bring heavy downpours of rain, which leave the streets of the old town very muddy, and winter nights can be cold, though those visiting the city at this time should still get plenty of sun and will be rewarded by seeing the Atlas Mountains at their most beautiful, when they are capped with white snow.
+Marrakech is a year-round destination but spring (March, April, May) and autumn (October, November) are considered to be the best seasons in the city, as it is warm and sunny but not swelteringly hot.

 Spices are a major part of Moroccan cuisine with cumin, cinnamon, ginger, turmeric, pepper, coriander and saffron being the most commonly used.
-One cannot eat out in Marrakech without sampling a , a traditional lamb or chicken stew, which has been slowly braised in a clay pot resulting in delicately tender meat and an intensely aromatic flavour.
-Some of the most popular dishes include soup, couscous, (fried phyllo pastry with cream) and (phyllo-pastry pie with pigeon, egg and almonds).
+Travellers cannot eat out in Marrakech without sampling a Tagine, a traditional lamb or chicken stew, which has been slowly braised in a clay pot resulting in delicately tender meat and an intensely aromatic flavour.
+Some of the most popular dishes include harira soup, couscous, jaouhara (fried phyllo pastry with cream) and bastilla (phyllo-pastry pie with pigeon, egg and almonds).

 One of Marrakech's most popular eateries with foreigners, this simply furnished Italian restaurant and pizzeria has a wood-burning oven in an open kitchen, filling the air with delicious Italian aromas.
-Order a Royal pizza, topped with ground beef, prawns, mushrooms and ham; or try pasta in a creamy tomato and vodka sauce, and feel truly aristocratic as a bow-tied waiter caters to your every wish.
-Save room for the excellent tiramisu, or perhaps the home-style apple crumble?
+Guests can order a royal pizza, topped with ground beef, prawns, mushrooms and ham; or try pasta in a creamy tomato and vodka sauce, and feel truly aristocratic as a bow-tied waiter caters to their every wish.
+It's recommended that guests save room for the excellent tiramisu, or perhaps the home-style apple crumble.
 Cantanzano is open Monday to Saturday for lunch and dinner (12pm to 2.30pm, and from 7.15pm to 11pm); reservations are recommended and they do serve alcohol.

-Café des Épices is great for people-watching and the owner obligingly dishes out tasty sandwiches, salads, pastries along with helpful information.
-Spiced teas and coffees round it all off tastefully on the rooftop terrace at sunset, whil the first floor's chill-out lounge has become a popular spot for local youngsters.
+Cafe des Epices is great for people-watching and the owner dishes out tasty sandwiches, salads, pastries along with helpful information.
+Spiced teas and coffees round it all off tastefully on the rooftop terrace at sunset, while the first floor's chill-out lounge has become a popular spot for local youngsters.
 The atmosphere is new world, with music to match.
 Open daily, 8am to 8pm.